-Implications for Native American-Owned Businesses
+Implications of 8(a) for Native American-Owned Businesses

 In a recent legal development, a U.S. District Court issued a ruling that could have significant implications for Native American-owned businesses participating in the Small Business Administration’s (SBA) 8(a) program.
 This ruling involves the use of the rebuttable presumption of social disadvantage in the program, and its potential impact on both current participants and those aspiring to join in the future.